Basic Data Transfer

 Input

-Source operand of the LocalTensor or GlobalTensor type.
+Source operand, which is of the LocalTensor or GlobalTensor type.

 The start address of the LocalTensor must be 32-byte aligned.

-The start address of the GlobalTensor must be aligned with the number of bytes occupied by the corresponding data type.
+The start address of the GlobalTensor must be aligned based on the number of bytes occupied by the corresponding data type.

 repeatParams